-- ▶ Income from operations is higher in Q2 2021 than Q2 2020 as a result of an increase in leasable area directly stemming from the increased number of investment properties that the Company owns. - ▶ Property operating expenses are up slightly in this period in correlation with the increase in investment properties. - ▶ Finance costs include interest on financing and amortization of deferred finance fees and are net of interest income.
-Decreased interest on financing as of March 31, 2021, compared to March 31, 2020 is due to lower interest rates on two renewed mortgages during the period, as well as lower interest on the lines of credit as the limit has been reduced from \$13,000,000 to \$11,280,000 on one of the facilities.

-Finance costs overall have also decreased from the prior period as a result of increased interest income derived from a Vendor Take Back Mortgage granted on a property sold during the prior year.
-Interest income offsets interest on financing and hence has an overall reduction in finance costs for the period.

-- ▶ Amortization of right-of-use asset refers to to the head office lease space for the Company.
-Effective October 1, 2019, the Company recorded a right-of-use asset and it is amortized over the term of the lease on a straight-line basis. - ▶ Loss on short-term investments is the accounting loss on the disposal of all the short-term investments during Q1 2020.
+- ▶ Income from operations is higher at Q3 2021 than Q3 2020 as a result of revenue from an increase in leasable area directly stemming from the increased number of investment properties that the Company owns. - Property operating expenses have increased in this period in correlation with the increase in investment properties. - ▶ Finance costs include interest on financing and amortization of deferred finance fees and are net of interest income.
+Finance costs overall have decreased from the prior year as a result of increased interest income derived from a Vendor Take Back Mortgage granted on a property sold during the prior year.
+Interest income offsets interest on financing and hence has an overall reduction in finance costs for the period. - Amortization of right-of-use asset refers to the head office lease space for the Company.
+Effective October 1, 2019, the Company recorded a right-of-use asset and it is amortized over the term of the lease on a straight-line basis. - Loss on short-term investments is the accounting loss on the disposal of all the short-term investments during Q1 2020.